bluemountainbookstore/bluemountainbookstore.github.io/about.md

 All kinds of books on all kinds of subjects, from rare collectibles to trashy pulp fiction.
 We'll gradually list select inventory online here in the form of a [rare book catalogue](https://www.ilab.org/eng/catalogs/index.html).

-### A Pseudoseussian Guide to Book Condition Terms.
+### A Pseudoseussian Guide to Book Condition Terms

 **New** means new.